telerik/blazor-docs/components/tabstrip/overview.md

 1. Use the `<TelerikTabStrip>` tag
 1. Add a nested `<TabStripTab>` tag for each tab you want to include in the component
-1. Set the desired tab titles through the `Title` parameter of the `<TabStripTab>` tag.
-You can additionally configure the tabs as desired - read more in [Tabs Configuration]({%slug tabstrip-tabs-configuration%})
+1. Set tab titles through the `Title` parameter of the `<TabStripTab>` tags.
+You can additionally configure the tabs as desired - read more in the [Tabs Configuration]({%slug tabstrip-tabs-configuration%}) article
 1. Place the desired content in the tabs - it can be any content, including other components

 >caption A Telerik TabStrip with example reference, tab position and disabled tab